Myles Straw Preview, Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.71 team ERA is No. 1 among all MLB pitching staffs.
+- The Blue Jays have the top team ERA across all league pitching staffs (3.72).

-- The Blue Jays rank 17th in baseball in home runs surrendered (154 total, 1.2 per game).
+- Blue Jays pitchers combine to give up 157 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- The right-hander last appeared on Saturday against the Cincinnati Reds, when he tossed six innings, allowing two earned runs while giving up three hits.
+- The lefty's last time out was on Sunday against the Cincinnati Reds, when he tossed five innings, surrendering no earned runs while allowing four hits.

+- In four games this season, the 36-year-old has an ERA of 1.89, with 7.1 strikeouts per nine innings.
+Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.